Your Guide to Safely Removing Ticks

 Steps on How to Safety Remove Ticks

-Proper tick removal is crucial to minimize the risk of infection.
-Follow these steps for safe tick removal:
+Proper tick removal is crucial to minimize the risk of infection

 - Monitor the site of the bite for the next 30 days for the appearance of a rash.

-- If you develop a rash or flu-like symptoms, contact your healthcare provider immediately.
+- If you develop a rash/fever and/or flu-like symptoms, contact your healthcare provider immediately

 Lyme disease manifests differently in individuals, but early recognition is crucial for timely treatment.
 Symptoms may include fatigue, fever, headaches, muscle and joint aches, and swollen lymph nodes.
 Some people develop a bullseye-shaped rash around the tick bite site.
 If you experience any of these symptoms within weeks of a tick bite, it’s important to seek medical assistance promptly.
 Lyme disease is best diagnosed and treated by healthcare professionals, who can administer appropriate tests and prescribe necessary medications.